mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 - "AEAD_AES_256_CBC_HMAC_SHA_512-Random"
 - "Indexed"
 - "Unindexed"
-- "RangePreview"
+- "Range"

-The result of explicit encryption with the "Indexed" or "RangePreview" algorithm must be processed by the server to insert or query.
+The result of explicit encryption with the "Indexed" or "Range" algorithm must be processed by the server to insert or query.
 Drivers MUST document the following behavior:

-> To insert or query with an "Indexed" or "RangePreview" encrypted payload, use a `MongoClient` configured with
+> To insert or query with an "Indexed" or "Range" encrypted payload, use a `MongoClient` configured with
 > `AutoEncryptionOpts`. `AutoEncryptionOpts.bypassQueryAnalysis` may be true. `AutoEncryptionOpts.bypassAutoEncryption`
 > must be false.

-> [!NOTE]
-> The Range algorithm is experimental only.
-It is not intended for public use.
-It is subject to breaking changes.

 #### contentionFactor

-contentionFactor only applies when algorithm is "Indexed" or "RangePreview".
-It is an error to set contentionFactor when algorithm is not "Indexed" or "RangePreview".
+contentionFactor only applies when algorithm is "Indexed" or "Range".
+It is an error to set contentionFactor when algorithm is not "Indexed" or "Range".

-> [!NOTE]
-> The Range algorithm is experimental only.
-It is not intended for public use.
-It is subject to breaking changes.

 #### queryType

 One of the strings:

 - "equality"
-- "rangePreview"
+- "range"

-queryType only applies when algorithm is "Indexed" or "RangePreview".
-It is an error to set queryType when algorithm is not "Indexed" or "RangePreview".
+queryType only applies when algorithm is "Indexed" or "Range".
+It is an error to set queryType when algorithm is not "Indexed" or "Range".

-> [!NOTE]
-> The Range algorithm is experimental only.
-It is not intended for public use.
-It is subject to breaking changes.

 #### rangeOpts

-rangeOpts only applies when algorithm is "rangePreview".
-It is an error to set rangeOpts when algorithm is not "rangePreview".
+rangeOpts only applies when algorithm is "range".
+It is an error to set rangeOpts when algorithm is not "range".

-> [!NOTE]
-> The Range algorithm is experimental only.
-It is not intended for public use.
-It is subject to breaking changes.

 ## User facing API: When Auto Encryption Fails